metrorailings/OwlBlog/content/posts/week-3-quick-insights.md

 Once again, horrendous clock management from Andy Reid as the first half winds down.

 Gus Edwards has been beastly, breaking tackles and accelerating quickly.

+Ravens adjusted in the second half by hammering the ball on the ground.